SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 Additionally, the properties of the Data Point Library are used by threshold business rules: The red and yellow values configured in the Data Point Library are used by the threshold rules to raise alarms.

-To open the Data Point Library, click **Data Point Library** in the "Configuration" menu of the navigator.
+To open the Data Point Library, click "Data Point Library" in the "Configuration" menu of the navigator.

 A list of available data points will be opened.
 For each data point, the following information is provided in the list:

-Color and label for the data point
+* Color and label for the data point
-Fragment name and series
+* Fragment name and series
-Measurement unit
+* Measurement unit

 ### Adding a data point to the library